JavaSaBr/fake-smtp-server/README.md

     SERVER-PORT         Port for the Web-UI, Default: 5080

-    APP_USER            Username for the Web-UI, Default: admin APP_PASSWORD        Password for the Web-UI, Default: admin

     MYSQL_USER          Username for the h2 user, Default: admin MYSQL_PASSWORD      Password for the h2 user, Default: Test1234